 Pay increases for current and future years.
-A one year deal to employees as tabled by the National Employers for Local Government Services for 2022/23 for a flat rate of $\pounds$ 1,925 has been agreed and is built into the current year's salary budgets.
+A one year deal to employees as tabled by the National Employers for Local Government Services for 2023/24 for a flat rate of £1,925 has been approved and has been reflected in the update to the current year's salary budgets.
 There is no agreed increase for next year however an assumption of 2% for next year and thereafter had been built into the financial plan proposals last year.
-With further increases to the minimum wage and cost of living pressures likely to continue the assumption has been increased to 3% for 2023/24 and dropping back to 2% for 2024/25 and thereafter.
-The actuarial valuation of the Devon pension fund for 31 March 2019 required increased employers contributions from the Employer over the next three years.
-We reduced this cost by upfront payments.
-The actuarial valuation for 31 March 2022 has increased the primary employers contribution rate by 3% to 19.6% from 1 April 2023.
-These extra costs are partly offset by a reduction in our past deficit contributions (secondary rate) which reduce next year by £196,520. £80,000 of this reduction is due to paying off £1 million of the deficit in 2022/23.
-We also propose repaying a further £500,000 in 2023/24 to reduce the overall deficit, drive down the past deficit contributions and provide returns which have been utilized to support the cost of living payment in 2023/24;
+With further increases to the minimum wage and cost of living pressures likely to continue the assumption has been increased to 4% for 2024/25 and dropping back to 3% for 2025/26 and thereafter.

+The actuarial valuation of the Devon pension for 31 March 2022 has increased the primary employers contribution rate by 3% to 19.6% from 1 April 2023.
+These extra costs are partly offset by a reduction in our past deficit contributions (secondary rate) which reduced this year by £196,520. £80,000 of this reduction is due to paying off £1 million of the deficit in 2022/23.

-The continuing uncertainty on reforms to New Homes Bonus paying only legacy payments reducing receipts and the proposal to potentially cease New Homes Bonus after 2023/24 or 2024/25 and whether there will be an alternative source of housing funding and what that level of funding will be going forward;
+We also repaid a further £500,000 in 2023/24 to reduce the overall deficit and drive down the past deficit contributions and provide ongoing returns; The continuing uncertainty on reforms to New Homes Bonus paying only legacy payments reducing receipts and the proposal to potentially cease New Homes Bonus after 2024/25 or 2025/26 and whether there will be an alternative source of housing funding and what that level of funding will be going forward;

 The outcome of any future consultation on the changes to business rates.
-A delayed reset of the baselines for the business rates retention scheme to 2025/26 and the impact on the business rates retained for 2025/26 and thereafter.
+A delayed reset of the baselines for the business rates retention scheme is now assumed in 2026/27 rather than 2025/26 and the impact on the business rates retained for 2026/27 and thereafter.
+It is assumed there will be some damping in 2026/27 however it is not clear how this will be implemented or the level of damping and timeframe of provision.

-Additional staffing and running costs to maintain delivery of the refuse and recycling service.
-This includes the recent approval to increases in pay for this service using market forces.
+Additional running costs to maintain delivery of the refuse and recycling service in relation to the leasing costs of the various vehicles.
+Reduction in the selling price for recyclable waste.